By Paul d'Anjou, Twitch growth expert

 Limits of this method

-This is the method for streamers who want 2–5 clips a week without losing their evenings.
+This is the method for streamers who want 2 to 5 clips a week without losing their evenings.

 2026 quick comparison